message/iata/CZ.md

 - passengers with a residence permit issued by Czechia;
 - passengers with a "D" visa issued by Czechia.
 3. Passengers arriving from, or who in the past 14 days have been for more than 12 hours in Botswana, Eswatini, Lesotho, Mozambique, Namibia, South Africa, Zambia or Zimbabwe, must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
-This does not apply to pasengers younger than 6 years.
+- This does not apply to passengers younger than 6 years.
 4. Passengers must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
 - This does not apply to:
 - passengers who in the past 14 days have been for more than 12 hours in Botswana, Eswatini, Lesotho, Mozambique, Namibia, South Africa, Zambia or Zimbabwe;
-- passengers arriving from Argentina, Australia, Bahrain, Canada, Chile, Chinese Taipei, Colombia, France, Hong Kong (SAR China), Italy, Indonesia, Korea (Rep.), Kuwait, Macao (SAR China), Malta, New Zealand, Peru, Qatar, Rwanda, Saudi Arabia, United Arab Emirates, Uruguay or Vatican City (Holy See);
+- passengers arriving from Argentina, Australia, Bahrain, Canada, Chile, Chinese Taipei, Colombia, France, Indonesia, Italy, Korea (Rep.), Kuwait, Macao (SAR China), Malta, New Zealand, Peru, Qatar, Rwanda, Saudi Arabia, United Arab Emirates, Uruguay or Vatican City (Holy See);
 - passengers arriving on a direct flight from Austria, Germany, Poland or Slovakia with a negative COVID-19 antigen test taken at most 48 hours before departure for a maximum stay of 24 hours.
 They must have a return ticket;
 - nationals of Czechia with a negative COVID-19 antigen test taken at most 48 hours before departure from the first embarkation point;
 - nationals of Czechia with a service passport traveling on duty for a maximum stay of 72 hours;